ringwood-dsg/AltimailServer/README.md

 2. **Access to Modern Features**
    By focusing on supported Windows versions and modern databases, Altimail Server can **take full advantage of newer APIs**, **security models**, **performance improvements**, and **developer tooling** - all of which contribute to a more stable and feature-rich mail server.
+3. **Vulnerability Awareness**
+   Older operating systems and database engines, no longer being supported, may contain vulnerabilities fixed in newer versions.
+We prioritise security over convenience and this may lead to some versions of a given database engine or OS being deprecated in future builds of Altimail Server.

 #### What This Means:

-- **Altimail Server only runs on versions of Windows that are currently under Microsoft's mainstream or extended support**.
+- Altimail Server only runs on versions of Windows that are currently under **Microsoft's mainstream or extended support**.
-- Older database engines that lack current support or security updates may not be compatible.
+- Older database engines that lack current support or security updates will be deprecated in future releases.
 - If your infrastructure _depends on legacy platforms_, you can continue using your current hMailServer setup - but Altimail Server is designed for those ready to move forward.

 By narrowing our support scope, we make Altimail Server **safer**, **faster**, and **better equipped for the future** of Windows-based mail services.